ECN site code: R28

 The Owenkillew River is of particular importance for the freshwater Pearl Mussel, supporting the largest known population in Northern Ireland, where it is one of the few rivers to still retain a significant and viable population of this rare shellfish.
 In addition, both salmon and brown trout are present in the river, in addition to species such as Brook lamprey.
 Otters, dipper and Kingfishers are present along the length of the river.

-[Description from: NIEA website]
+[Description originally from NIEA website]